 The assessment plan describes how the apprentice is assessed at the end of their apprenticeship and by whom.
-Attainment is defined as the standard reached by a trainee (apprentice) at the end of the training provided.
-For primary and secondary trainees, this shows how well they meet the minimum level of practice expected of teachers as defined in the Teachers' Standards.
+Attainment is defined as the standard reached by an apprentice at the end of the training provided.
+For primary and secondary apprentices, this shows how well they meet the minimum level of practice expected of teachers as defined in the Teachers' Standards.